 For one, Kristy's parents are divorced, her mother dating again.
 And her negative reactions to her mother's boyfriend still feel visceral to me, even now.
-Kristy mentions how her father is "kind of a jerk sometimes" not having called in over a year and forgetting her birthday.
+Kristy mentions how her father is "kind of a jerk sometimes," having not called in over a year and forgotten her birthday.
 The fact that Ann M. Martin didn't shy away from the realities of divorce and of absentee parents was a balm for me, both then and now.
-In fact, her willingness to look into all the different ways our home lives can affect us (Mary Anne's super-strict widower father, Claudia's jealousy-inducing genius sister, Stacy's hidden illness...) that make the books still so beloved today.
+In fact, her willingness to look into all the different ways our home lives can affect us (Mary Anne's super-strict widower father, Claudia's jealousy-inducing genius sister, Stacey's hidden illness...) is what makes the books still so beloved today.

 And it wasn't only the issues and struggles that were painted realistically, but the triumphs, too.
-None of the characters ever questions the girls' idea to start their own business (which, in retrospect, is still a pretty damn good one) and are supported by the community immediately.
-And maybe that, after all, is the series' biggest legacy.
-Showing that a group of girls can come together, all with different personalities, different experiences and skill-sets, and make something good and smart and meaningful.
+None of the characters ever questions the girls' idea to start their own business (which, in retrospect, is still a pretty damn good one), and they are supported by the community immediately.
+And maybe that, after all, is the series' biggest legacy: showing that a group of girls can come together, all with different personalities, different experiences and skill-sets, and make something good and smart and meaningful.

 I don't think I really thought about that at the time, but reading it at 28 years old, I can't ignore it: The Baby-Sitter's Club was one of the first and most impactful times I was told that I could do anything I set my mind to.
 Not despite being a girl, but because of it, and besides it.
 I've carried that with me my whole life.
 And that's way cooler than Claudia's outfits could ever be.